 - Community – a geographic area meeting the NCUA’s definition of a well-defined local community or rural district; and

 - Merged (or purchase and assumption) credit union’s field of membership meeting the NCUA’s requirements.

 How Can We Expand?

-If you are a multiple common-bond, federally-chartered credit union and you want to add groups of 2,999 members or fewer, the preferred method of request and expansion is our Field of Membership Internet Application (opens new window).
+If you are a multiple common-bond, federally-chartered credit union and you want to add groups of 2,999 members or fewer, the preferred method of request and expansion is our Field of Membership Internet Application (opens new window) (FOMIA).
 If you get an approval from the FOMIA system you can start serving that group immediately.

 NCUA member credit unions wishing to use this system must first acquire a PIN.
 You can obtain your PIN by contacting the NCUA Office of Credit Union Resources and Expansion at DCAMail@NCUA.gov.

 Most groups can be added quickly through FOMIA.
 However, if you don’t qualify to use FOMIA (your credit union is not a multiple common bond or if your group is 3,000 or over) you can submit the appropriate form to DCAMail@ncua.gov or call 703.518.1150.